 Self-portraiture is an amazing way to de-stress and find inspiration in simplicity.
 You don’t need to dress up as Santa or freeze outdoors to take an interesting picture.

 You can wear your favourite sweater and pose next to your Christmas tree or a family member.

 5. Capture Cosy Christmas Atmospheres Indoors

 Portrait photography isn’t the only genre you have to embrace during the holidays.
 You can take snapshots.
 Zoom out and take photos of various rooms, stockings, meals, and wrapped gifts.

 You can also photograph different times of the day.
 What does the living room look like before everyone has unwrapped the gifts?
 What’s the atmosphere like when everyone has come together to watch a Christmas film at the end of the day?

 These details, which might not matter so much now, will bring a smile to your face in the future.
 All you have to do is preserve them through your pictures.

 6. Go Out and Find the Christmas Spirit in Your Neighbourhood

 Aspiring landscape photographers, this one’s for you!

 Whether it’s scorching hot or freezing outside, take photos of your surroundings.
 Find beautiful decorations, lights, and displays that inspire you to keep taking photos.

 Christmas might also be the perfect time to photograph old and new clients.
-Ask your friends, neighbours or family members if they’re open to being photographed.
+Ask your friends, neighbors or family members if they’re open to being photographed.
 If they are, why not have a mini photo session to improve your skills?